 Laughlin is more laid back than Las Vegas and much less expensive.
 There are large casinos and opportunities to attend Las Vegas-type shows, but it is just more relaxed in Laughlin.
 You can enjoy strolling the river walkway right behind the casinos.
 And if you like the water, you can cross over to Bullhead City via water taxi or take your own boat or jet ski out for some exciting times on the Colorado River.

-Places Where You Can Stay and Gamble
+Places to Stay and Gamble

 Most people head to Laughlin for the gambling.
 These hotel/casinos are great fun.